01Certain Sick Pay and Injury Benefits

 04Life Insurance Death Benefits

-If you’re Great Aunt Martha’s favorite nephew and she names you as the sole beneficiary of her life insurance policy, you can accept the money without worrying about setting any of it aside for income taxes.
+If you’re Great Aunt Martha’s favorite niece and she names you as the sole beneficiary of her life insurance policy, you can accept the money without worrying about setting any of it aside for income taxes.
 Death benefits aren’t taxable income, at least not in and of themselves.
 Of course, there’s a catch.

-If you invest the proceeds and they earn income for you … yes, that gain is taxable as well.
+If you invest the proceeds and they earn income for you … yes, that capital gain is taxable as well.

 05Child Support Payments